MokhaLeee/FE6-SkillLite/readme.md

-W.I.P to make a SkillLite-style buildfile for FE6.
-See source code at [MokhaLeee@git](https://github.com/MokhaLeee/FE6-SkillLite)

 # Build in WSL & Ubuntu:
+1. You must have a linux system as WSL(for Windows user, see: https://learn.microsoft.com/en-sg/windows/wsl/install) or Ubuntu.

-1. You must have a copy of the FE6 clean ROM named `fe6.gba` in the repository directory.
+2. You must have a copy of the FE6 clean ROM named `fe6.gba` in the repository directory.
-2. Install dependence
+3. Install dependence
 ```
 # Install .Net SDK, see: https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004